pipaslot/logging/README.md

             // Log message as you are used to from standar logger _logger.LogInformation("Standard log message using string formatter '{0}'", "paramValue1");

-            // Or provide enhanced message wit hdata dump as json _logger.LogInformationWithData("Log message with serialized data", new { Key1 = "value1" ... });
+            // Or provide enhanced message with data dump as json _logger.LogInformationWithData("Log message with serialized data", new { Key1 = "value1" ... });

             return ...